-i.
-The 4 important supports needed to develop the proper awareness base meditation are: - Relax, Aware, 24 hours and Trust.

-ii.
-When the heart area cannot 'open' up it is very difficult to progress along the path of dhamma so the bowing and reverential salutation to develop the saddhā, vīriya and sati spiritual faculties to 'open' up our heart area to make it sensitive to receive the spiritual energies needed to connect to our nature within is very important.

-iii.
-Just Relax, Aware and silent your mind to develop the heedfulness then you will progress along the path of dhamma naturally following Dhammapada iv.
-D21 - "Heedfulness is the path to the deathless; Heedlessness is the path to the death.
+- i.
+The 4 important supports needed to develop the proper awareness base meditation are: - Relax, Aware, 24 hours and Trust. - ii.
+When the heart area cannot 'open' up it is very difficult to progress along the path of dhamma so the bowing and reverential salutation to develop the saddhā, vīriya and sati spiritual faculties to 'open' up our heart area to make it sensitive to receive the spiritual energies needed to connect to our nature within is very important. - iii.
+Just Relax, Aware and silent your mind to develop the heedfulness then you will progress along the path of dhamma naturally following Dhammapada Verses D21, D22 & D23. - iv.
+D21 "Heedfulness is the path to the deathless; Heedlessness is the path to the death.
 The Heedful do not die; the Heedless are as if dead."
-All conditioned things are impermanent, non-self & empty (anattā) therefore strive on with Heedfulness - Appamādena Sampādetha as advised by the heedful for Sati is life.
+All conditioned things are impermanent, non-self & empty (anattā) therefore strive on with Heedfulness - Appamādena Sampādetha as advised by the Buddha and do not be Heedless.
+Without sati or mindfulness, you cannot be heedful for Sati is life.